-The orientation of the modules may be indicated with the Azimuth angle (y) of deviation with respect to the optimum direction to south (for the locations in the northern hemisphere) or to north (for the locations in the southern hemisphere).
+The orientation of the modules may be indicated with the Azimuth5 angle (γ) of deviation with respect to the optimum direction to south (for the locations in the northern hemisphere) or to north (for the locations in the southern hemisphere).

-&lt;sup>2On gabled roofs the tilt angle is determined by the inclination of the roof itself.

-&lt;sup>3 For example, in Italy, the optimum tilted angle is about 30°.
+2 On gabled roofs the tilt angle is determined by the inclination of the roof itself 3 For example, in Italy, the optimum tilted angle is about 30°.

-Since the solar irradiance is maximum at noon, the collector surface must be oriented to south as much as possible.
+4 Since the solar irradiance is maximum at noon, the collector surface must be oriented to south as much as possible.
 On the contrary, in the southern hemisphere, the optimum orientation is obviously to north.
+5 In astronomy, the Azimuth angle is defined as the angular distance along the horizon,

-In astronomy, the Azimuth angle is defined as the angular distance along the horizon, measured from north (0°) to east, of the point of intersection of the vertical circle passing through the object.
+5 In astronomy, the Azimuth angle is defined as the angular distance along the horizon, measured from north (0°) to east, of the point of intersection of the vertical circle passing through the object.